 162 Hampton Rd Beaconsfield, built 1905/1906 by Hooley Brothers Palmyra to J.H.
 Eales' design

-FHC photo#1586B, c.
+Fremantle Library photo#1586B, c.
 1912, Reverend F T Bowen standing outside St Paul's.
 He was rector from March 1911 to 30th June 1932.
 The church was built in 1906 and in 1914 two front porches were added at a cost of 400 pounds.

-FHC photo #1586A, nd.
+Fremantle Library photo #1586A, nd.
 The Foundation stone for this church was laid 23.08.1905 by His Excellency Admiral Sir Frederick Bedford, G C B, Governor of Western Australia.
 The architect was J H Eales, the builder Messrs Hooley Brothers and the building cost 1536 pounds.
 The building was completed in 1906 and the two front porches added in 1914.
 Reverend Bowen is standing in front.

-Pearson, Alan 2017, 'For the touch of a vanished hand', Fremantle Studies, 9: 107-136. [on the men remembered on the Honour Board]
+Pearson, Alan 2017, 'For the touch of a vanished hand', Fremantle Studies, 9: 107-136 (on the Honour Board which memorialises the men who died in WW1).

-Garry Gillard | New: 26 September, 2014 | Now: 4 August, 2017
+Garry Gillard | New: 26 September, 2014 | Now: 2 July, 2018